SANdood/Aeon-HEM-v2/README.md

 Advanced Usage
 --------------
-If you'd like to have the kWh value and cost reset to zero, simply call the (device).reset() command.
+If you'd like to have the kWh value, calculated cost, and all the high/low stats reset to zero, simply call the (device).reset() command (or push the reset button).
 I use a modified version of Pollster to do this at midnight every day; others have the device resetting weekly or even monthly.

 You can also post the data to xively - I've added my SmartApp that does this for me to this repository for those interested in getting into that.
 No assistance promised - use AS-IS or modify.

+Since I couldn't find a specification for the name of the Volts attribute, and since some seem to prefer "Voltage" instead of "Volts", the driver now reports BOTH ("Voltage" is silent - you won't see it in the Live Logs, but it's there in events and Activity log).